top of page

 lee.JPG

-Lee has written, produced, and directed many films over the last 20 years with executive support from three Academy Award winners, including Roger Corman.
-He has guided over 2000 short films to completion as a College Film Professor in Canada.
+LEE CHAMBERS has written, produced and directed many films over the years with support from 4 Academy Award winners, including Roger Corman & Peter Farrelly.

-Along with making films, Chambers is also a popular motivational speaker, panel moderator, and juror at film festivals in the USA, Canada, Australia, England, Iraq, and the Cayman Islands.
+Along with making films, Chambers is also a popular motivational speaker, panel moderator and juror at film festivals in the USA, Canada, Australia, England, Portugal, Iraq and the Cayman Islands.

 Carlo Essagian